 As the amount of data pouring in continues to increase, automation offers a much more sustainable and scalable way to see what activities are working, and where optimizations can be made.
 This is where APIs and connectors come in.

 This blog will explain what APIs and API connectors are, and how they help marketing and data teams to get a single view of all their data.

 What is an API?

-API stands for Application Programming Interface.
-An API is a set of code.
+An Application Programming Interface, or API, is a set of code.
 More specifically, it’s the code that provides a set of definitions and rules that allow information to pass between two software applications.

 What does that mean?

 Let’s take Facebook as an example.
 Facebook’s API is basically like a port into the platform.
 By connecting through this port, you can access all the metrics Facebook provides about your marketing activities — reach, views, clicks, etc. to pass to you, the user.

 But let’s not forget that you can also send information into the Facebook platform.
 It’s by connecting through the Facebook API that you can use other platforms like HubSpot to perform tasks like posting in pages and groups and managing ads.

 To give Facebook these kinds of instructions, both platforms need to be speaking the same language.
 They need to understand the same set of rules and definitions around how data can pass back and forth.
 That’s what the API is.

 What is an API connector?